Health Disparities Research Scholars T32 Program

 Elizabeth Cox, MD, PhD, Professor, Department of Pediatrics, and conducts pediatric patient-centered outcomes research.

-Deborah Ehrenthal, MD, MPH, Associate Professor, Departments of Obstetrics & Gynecology and Population Health Sciences and conducts epidemiologic and health services research focused on women’s health and maternal and child health.
+Deborah Ehrenthal, MD, MPH, Professor, Departments of Obstetrics & Gynecology and Population Health Sciences and conducts epidemiologic and health services research focused on women’s health and maternal and child health.

 Gloria E Sarto, MD, PhD, Emeritus Professor, Department of Obstetrics & Gynecology and a champion of women’s health through genetics research, teaching, and mentoring.